Summary: in this tutorial, you will learn about PL/SQL WHILE

 In this example:

-• First, initialize the counter to one.
+- First, initialize the

-• Third, inside the loop body, the counter was increased by one in each loop iteration.
-After five iterations, the condition was FALSE that caused the loop to terminate.
+clause was evaluated before each loop iteration. - Third, inside the loop body, the counter was increased by one in each loop iteration.
+After five iterations, the condition was

 2) WHILE loop example terminated by EXIT WHEN statement